projecteru/redis-cerberus/README.md

 * bind : (integer) local port to listen
 * node : (address) one of active node in a cluster; format should be host:port
 * thread: (integer) number of threads
 * read-slave: (optional, default off) set to "1" to turn on read slave mode.
 A proxy in read-slave mode won't support writing commands like `SET`, `INCR`, `PUBLISH`, and it would select slave nodes for reading commands if possible.
+For more information please read [here (CN)](https://github.com/HunanTV/redis-cerberus/wiki/%E8%AF%BB%E5%86%99%E5%88%86%E7%A6%BB).

 Commands in Particular
 ===